 180 Medical is a national supplier of intermittent catheters, ostomy products, and related medical supplies.
 We make it a point to hire positive, compassionate, hard-working individuals who want to enjoy going to work, not only for a paycheck but for a rewarding place where we can make a difference.
 180 Medical offers a competitive benefits package, extensive training, and many fun extras and perks.
-We were also named one of the Best Places to Work in Oklahoma for the 7th year in 2016.
+We have also been named one of the Best Places to Work in Oklahoma for 9 years running.

 We’re excited to feature Wendy, one of our Executive Urology Territory Specialists, in this month’s employee spotlight.

 Wendy, congratulations on recently celebrating your 7th anniversary with 180 Medical!
 Tell us a little bit about yourself.

 Twenty years ago, I moved from Florida to Colorado without a job and not knowing anyone because I love the great outdoors, and there is so much to do here.
 In the summer, I do a lot of hiking, camping, biking, and golfing.
 I have hiked five 14-ers.
 I also love live music and attend a lot of outdoor concerts in the summer.
 During the winter, I ski and snowshoe.

 What is a typical day in the life for you as a territory specialist (sales representative)?